AvaloniaUI/Avalonia/docs/spec/binding-from-code.md

 # Using XAML bindings from code

-Sometimes when you want the additional features that XAML bindings provide, it's easier to use XAML bindings from code,.
-For example, using observables you could bind to a property on `DataContext` like this:
+Sometimes when you want the additional features that XAML bindings provide, it's easier to use XAML bindings from code.
+For example, using only observables you could bind to a property on `DataContext` like this:

 ```csharp
 var textBlock = new TextBlock();